simont77/fakegato-history/README.md

 this.loggingService = new FakeGatoHistoryService(accessoryType, Accessory, {
 	size:length, 				// optional - if you still need to specify the length storage:'fs',
-	path:'/place/to/store/my/persistence/'  // if empty it will be used the -U homebridge option if present or .homebridge });
+	path:'/place/to/store/my/persistence/'  // if empty it will be used the -U homebridge option if present, or .homebridge in the user's home folder
+});
 ```
 Data will be saved in JSON files, one for each persisted accessory, with filename in the form *hostname_accessoryDisplayName_persist.json*.
 In order to reset the persisted data, simply delete these files.